plsuwu/plsuwu/src/docs/writeups/cozyhosting.md

 ![sess](/img/cozyhosting_img/sessions.png)

-I'd already replaced my assigned cookie with `kanderson`'s in chrome, but you get the idea
+I had already replaced my assigned cookie with kanderson's in Chrome in the screenshot above, but the concept remains the same.

 Impersonating `kanderson`, we can go back to the login page and refresh it to be redirected to the admin dashboard.
 Here we see an automatic patching tool for an `ssh` service.